Humanities and Social Science Program

 Possible Topics For Final Project:

-How has the rise of complex emergencies in particular changed the provision of aid?
+• How has the rise of complex emergencies, in particular, changed aid provision?

-Do new technologies like drones, AI, 3D printing stand to improve the speed and quality of humanitarian response?
+• Do new technologies like drones, AI, and 3D printing stand to improve the speed and quality of humanitarian response?

-Target Students: 9-12th grade students who are interested in political science or anthropology, or planning a career in international affairs, government service or multilateral international institutions like the UN.
+• Target students: 9 to 12th graders interested in political science or anthropology or planning a career in international affairs, government service, or multilateral international institutions like the UN.